-The Board of Directors for M Private is made up of nine elected members all of whom are shareholder members.
+The Board of Directors for Destination M is made up of nine elected members all of whom are shareholder members.
 The board maintains complete oversight of the operating and capital plans of the club, as well as real estate purchase decisions and audit review.
 On a day to day basis the club is run by General Manager John Beckel and a small team.

 This is the only destination club that I'm aware of that has this non-profit structure.